Who was Tamar?

-David had a number of wives, but one of the most high-ranking of them was Maacah, the daughter of King Talmai (Tholmai) of the neighboring kingdom of Geshur.
+David had a number of wives, but one of the most high-ranking was Maacah, the daughter of King Talmai of the neighboring kingdom of Geshur.

 Tamar probably had a marriage arranged for her when she was still a child – this was the usual procedure for royal princesses.
-The young man would have been a princeling in a neighboring country, and her marriage would have been used to cement relations with David’s emerging kingdom of Israel.
-But things did not go as planned.
+But things did not go to plan.

 When Tamar reached puberty her half-brother Amnon, David’s eldest son, developed an unnatural obsession with his young half-sister.
 He watched her, he waited in places where she passed, he could not get enough of her presence, and above all he wanted to possess her.